Governor KP Visits Tajikistan To Boost Trade, Tourism - UrduPoint

 Governor KP Visits Tajikistan To Boost Trade, Tourism

-Kundi met the Khatlon Governor during his visit to Tajiskatan to discuss the future trade, investment and tourism related subjects, he was along with a high level delegation comprised of prominent business and government figures.
+Governor Kundi is on an official visit to Tajikistan leading a high level delegation comprised of prominent business and government figures.

-During the meeting, both leaders emphasized the strategic proximity of Khatlon to Afghanistan and its potential benefits for economic ties with Pakistan, particularly for traders and investors in Peshawar and Khyber Pakhtunkhwa province.
+During the meeting, both the leaders emphasized the strategic proximity of Khalton to Afghanistan and its potential benefits for economic ties with Pakistan, particularly for traders and investors in Peshawar and Khyber Pakhtunkhwa province.

-Governor Kundi highlighted the rich opportunities for commerce and investment in both countries, inviting Tajikistani authorities to visit Peshawar and engage with local business communities to foster economic growth and promote tourism.
+Governor Kundi highlighted the rich opportunities for commerce and investment in both countries, inviting Tajik authorities to visit Peshawar and engage with local business communities to foster economic growth and promote tourism.

 Governor Davlatali Said echoed these sentiments, praising Governor Kundi's vision for trade, tourism, and economic development in Khyber Pakhtunkhwa.